LOADING ...

 So I promised him, and he the price in good cheechako coin

-And I it up on my cabin wall and I waited for Bill to die.
+And I hung it up on my cabin wall and I for Bill to die.

-Years passed away, and at last one day came a squaw a story strange,
+Years passed away, and at last one day a squaw with a story strange,

 Of a hut by the great divide, and a white man stiff and still,

-Lying there by his self, and I figured it must be Bill.
+Lying there by his lonesome self, and I it must be Bill.

-So I thought of the contract I'd made with him, and I took down the shelf
+So I thought of the contract I'd made with him, and I took from the shelf

 The swell black box with the silver he'd picked out for hisself;